 David Michael Mann, born January 31, 1961 to Ronald D. and Carol Dee Anderson Mann in Salt Lake City, Utah, passed away July 7, 2019 after the battle of his life, surrounded by his loving family.
-David was the first child born to his parents, after returning from military service in Germany.
+David was the third of six children in his family, but was the first child born to his parents after returning from military service in Germany.

 His education was always supported by Carol at home and school and Ron working many hours to support the family.
 David went to Granite School District schools, James E Moss, Granite Park Jr. High, and Graduation from Skyline High School.